 Industry investment in LSU will fund digital forensics and industrial control systems hardware and software to expand hands-on applied cybersecurity courses and support research into industrial control systems security.

 Growing up, Dr. Golden Richard III’s fanatical devotion to computers led him to clean parking lots for a year, simply to buy a single $600 floppy drive.
-After 40 years, Golden is still driven by the constantly shifting world of computer science — a world of stolen encryption passwords, ransomware negotiators, high-tech chess, and sophisticated attacks.
-Here at LSU, Golden is educating the next generation of highly technical cybersecurity professionals ready to defend and solve these issues.
+After 40 years, Golden is educating the next generation of highly technical cybersecurity professionals at LSU.

 LSU’s eight campuses join forces with private industry, federal and state law enforcement, military, and other partners to accelerate cybersecurity and defense studies at LSU, strengthen and grow its ROTC program, develop a new generation of talent and technology, and build a cyber-military corridor on campus.

 Going from 14 parishes and 2,000 students to 22 parishes and 4,000 students in mere months, BRBytes team makes yet another commitment to reach an additional 3,000 elementary school students in East Baton Rouge by summer.

 The National Centers of Academic Excellence in Cyber Operations (CAE-CO) program recently selected LSU as the sole university allowed to apply for the CAE-CO designation in 2021.
 This designation is currently held by only 24 other universities across the nation.

 Big Bytes: LSU Program to Help Teach Computer Science and Computational Thinking Skills in Louisiana High Schools and Lower Grades Quickly Expands Across State